About SPARK Denmark

 For academic researchers with innovative ideas, the road toward a commercial solution is complex, time-consuming, and expensive.
 Most often, academic researchers have no prior experience translating science into business, and early-stage academic innovation projects are often at risk of being less prioritized than publication writing, lab work, and teaching.
 Furthermore, the innovation infrastructure at the universities is often not sufficiently prepared to discuss the scientific/developmental requirements to advance the project commercially.

-SPARK Denmark, founded in 2022, is a mentoring program that supports early-stage academic inventions and focuses on the following main activities:
+SPARK Denmark is a mentoring programme that supports early-stage academic inventions and focuses on the following main activities:

 • Monthly educational sessions covering topics of relevance for translating research into business.

-• Monthly meetings for SPARK projects to discuss challenges with mentors and representatives from the SPARK National Operational Team.
+• Monthly meetings for SPARK projects to discuss challenges with SPARK mentors, other SPARK project team members and representatives from the SPARK Management team.

 • Annual meetings and summits, including the SPARK Denmark and the SPARK Nordic summits.

-Establishing a SPARK program in Denmark will bridge some of the obvious barriers for academic researchers to unfold the commercial potential of research projects and contribute significantly to increased translation of Life Science research within therapeutics, diagnostics, health tech, MedTech, and industrial biotech.
+The SPARK programme in Denmark aims to bridge some of the obvious barriers for academic researchers to unfold the commercial potential of research projects and contribute significantly to increased translation of Life Science research within therapeutics, diagnostics, health tech, MedTech, and industrial biotech.